reaganmunene/reaganmunene/README.md

 ### Libraries & Tools 🔨
 I am a big sucker for developer tools and improving Software Engineers' lives.
-I research a lot of internal tools for to this end and have several open-source tools that you can utilize in your projects:
+I research a lot of internal tools to this end and have several open-source tools that you can utilize in your projects:

 #### **Testing Frameworks**
 - **[JUnit](https://junit.org/junit5/)**: A widely-used testing framework for Java applications.